Criticisms of Baidu

-Criticisms of Baidu and related controversies related to the company refer to the critical assessment of and incidents related to Baidu (a large Chinese web services company) and its products by its customers (primarily in mainland China).
+Criticisms of Baidu and related controversies refer to the critical assessment of incidents involving Baidu (a large Chinese web services company) and its products by its customers (primarily in mainland China).

 Domain name hijacking

 In September 2002, Baidu experienced a service outage.
 Baidu then urgently addressed "harmful" information (i.e., "sensitive" information), and its services returned to normal.
-Subsequently, mainland Chinese netizens discovered that they were suddenly unable to access the Google website.
+Subsequently, mainland Chinese citizens who used the world wide web discovered that they were suddenly unable to access the Google website.
 This situation lasted nearly two weeks, forcing many users to abandon Google and switch to Baidu.
 During this time, the Google.com domain name was redirected to several search sites, including Baidu.
 Although access to Google was eventually restored, its services have remained highly unstable in mainland China ever since (and are now entirely inaccessible there).
 Additionally, the web cache feature was unavailable for an extended period.

 Baidu President Robin Li denied that Baidu had engaged in such actions when questioned by students during a speech at Peking University.

 On October 18, 2007, Google, Windows Live Search, and Yahoo!
 Kimo Search were once again hijacked and redirected to Baidu's domain, drawing widespread media attention both domestically and internationally.

 On November 7, 2008, Shanghai Vixi, the parent company of VeryCD.com, a P2P resource-sharing website in mainland China, announced that some Beijing Netcom (now part of China Unicom) users experienced redirects to Baidu when attempting to access VeryCD.com, Emule.org.cn, Shooter.cn, BtChina, as well as international websites such as IsoHunt.com and Mininova.org.
 Subsequently, Netcom customer service staff stated that they were not involved in this matter.